Risk management

 Read more

-· continued with the centralization of purchasing activities and the release of the new ERP system within Group companies which was begun in 2020.
-The new ERP system is equipped with cloud technology which simplifies, optimizes and integrates back-end processes relating, in particular, to finance, human resources and purchasing.
+• continued with the centralization of purchasing activities and the release of the new ERP system within Group companies which was begun in 2020;

-· began the implementation of the new front-end system for stores.
+• continued with the implementation of the new front-end system for stores begun in 2021.

 Financial risks